PRODUCT COMPARISONS

 1. For those who prefer downloading directly from the NuGet website, visit the IronPDF NuGet package page.
 From there, you can download the package file.
 After downloading, double-click the file to add it to your project, then reload your solution to complete the integration.

-2. Another method is to directly download the latest version from the IronPDF official website.
+2. Another method is to directly download the latest version of IronPDF.
 This ensures you have the most up-to-date package.
 Follow the instructions provided on the website to manually integrate IronPDF into your Visual Studio project.

 By following any of these methods, you can efficiently integrate IronPDF into your .NET project.